33 Photos that Will Make You Want to Visit Milan

 Related: Beautiful day trips from Milan you shouldn’t miss

-Another point of interest in Milan is the newly built Porta Nuova district, with its modern skyscrapers.
-Here you can see the Unicredit Tower, the Diamond Tower, and Bosco Verticale, the residential buildings housing trees on their balconies that won prestigious international awards.
+With its modern skyscrapers, the newly built Porta Nuova district is another point of interest in Milan.
+Here you can see the Unicredit Tower, the Diamond Tower, and Bosco Verticale, the residential buildings designed by Italian architect Stefano Boeri and housing trees on their balconies that won prestigious international awards.

 Nearby, the recently refurbished Central Station is now back to its ancient splendor and magnificence.